 Start researching designers or outdoor kitchen companies to help you come up with the perfect scheme to suit your needs.
 It may also be worth checking with your local council if you need planning permission, especially if you live in a listed building.

 Can I really have one in the UK?

-Absolutely – but of course, there are necessary steps you need to take to ensure it survives our temperamental climate.
-When designing an outdoor kitchen, you can include a structure to provide shade from the sun and shelter you from the rain.
+Absolutely – but there are necessary steps you need to take to ensure it survives our temperamental climate.
+When designing an outdoor kitchen, include a structure to provide shade from the sun and shelter you from the rain.

-Be it an oak-framed gazebo or a tough fabric sail set-up, it will need to be able to protect the kitchen and your guests from a sudden shower.
-But remember, rain is only one thing need to protect your new scheme from – frost and UV rays from the sun can damage it as well.
+You might have an oak-framed gazebo or a tough fabric sail set-up.
+Whatever it is, it will need to be able to protect the kitchen and your guests from a sudden shower.
+But remember, rain is only one thing you need to protect your new scheme from.
+Frost and UV rays from the sun can damage it as well.

 Materials like polished concrete and timber cladding work really well in an outdoor kitchen.